mishelashala/zettelkasten/sources/Working Effectively with Legacy Code.md

 «In this case, the best way to make a fake object is to use `Extract Interace` (362) on the `RGHConnection` class.», p108

+## Pass null

+«If we don't need anything from them in the tests, we can `Pass Null`.», p131

 ## Test code vs Production code quality

 «Test code doesn't have to live up to the same standards as production code.», p110